-The following table shows the markets serviced by the Company, the revenue distribution for the first quarter of 2012, and the customers for each market:
+The following table shows the markets serviced by the Company's diesel engine services segment, the revenue distribution for the 2012 second quarter and first six months and the customers for each market:

-Maybata Sawigad 2012 First Qtr.
-Revenue Distribution Customous Markets Serviced Distribution Customers Land-Based Oilfield Services, Oil and Gas Operators and Producers, Compression, On-Highway Land-Based 75 % Transportation Inland River Carriers - Dry and Liquid, Offshore Towing - Dry and Liquid, Offshore Oilfield Services Marine 20 % - Drilling Rigs & Supply Boats, Harbor Towing, Dredging, Great Lakes Ore Carriers Power Generation 5 % Standby Power Generation, Pumping Stations
+Markets Serviced 2012 Second Quarter Revenue Distribution 2012 Six Months Revenue Distribution Customers Land-Based 71% 73% Land-Based Oilfield Services, Oil and Gas Operators and Producers, Compression, On-Highway Transportation Marine 22% 21% Inland River Carriers - Dry and Liquid, Offshore Towing - Dry and Liquid, Offshore Oilfield Services - Drilling Rigs & Supply Boats, Harbor Towing, Dredging, Great Lake Ore Carriers Power Generation 7% 6% Standby Power Generation, Pumping Stations

-Diesel engine services revenues for the 2012 first quarter increased 300% compared with the 2011 first quarter, primarily attributable to the United acquisition on April 15, 2011.
-The land-based market generated 75% of the segment's revenues for the 2012 first quarter, benefiting from the manufacture of oil service equipment and the increase in the remanufacture of hydraulic fracturing equipment, as well as favorable sales and service of transmissions and diesel engines.
-In addition, the increase in revenues and operating income reflected a stronger marine market, benefiting from large overhaul projects for major domestic and international customers, as well as higher service work for oil service customers as the Gulf of Mexico oil and gas drilling activity increased during the first quarter.
+Diesel engine services revenues for the 2012 second quarter decreased 1% compared with the 2011 second quarter, while revenues for the first six months of 2012 increased 75% compared with the 2011 first six months.
+The 2012 second quarter and first six months reflected the results of United, acquired on April 15, 2011.
+The 1% decrease for the second quarter reflected lower equipment orders, including order cancellations or postponements for the manufacturing of fracturing units, as well as a decline in service of land-based diesel engines and sales of engines, transmissions and parts, primarily associated with the current low price of natural gas and resulting decline in drilling for natural gas in North American shale formations.
+Partially offsetting the decline in manufacturing was the demand for fracturing units to be remanufactured and higher revenues from the marine market.
+The 75% increase for the 2012 first six months, primarily reflected the United acquisition on April 15, 2011.
+The land-based market for the 2012 first quarter benefited from the manufacture of oil service equipment during the 2012 first quarter and the increase in the remanufacture of hydraulic fracturing equipment, as well as favorable sales and service of transmissions and diesel engines.
+The increase in revenues and operating income for the 2012 second quarter and first six months reflected a stronger marine market, benefiting from large overhaul projects for major domestic and international customers, as well as higher service work for oil service customers as the Gulf of Mexico oil and gas drilling activity increased during the 2012 periods.
 The power generation market benefited from major generator set upgrades and parts sales for both domestic and international customers.